Skip to content

 Discover your brain's superpowers through stories and audiobooks

-Build a Brain is an app that flips the script on how kids with disabilities find places to hang out.
-Instead of making kids fit into generic spaces, it connects them to activity centers specifically designed for how their brains work.
-Whether you have ADHD, dyslexia, autism, Down syndrome, or dysgraphia, this app finds your people and your places.
+Build a Brain helps kids with disabilities find places to hang out that are actually made for them.
+Instead of trying to fit into spaces that weren’t built with you in mind, this app connects you to activity centers designed for how your brain works.
+Whether you have ADHD, dyslexia, autism, Down syndrome, or dysgraphia, it helps you find your people and your places.

 How It Works